Zarthus/Reconcile/README.md

-Your code is not longer than 119 characters (raised from the original 79 pep8 checks against) Travis compatible (see [`.travis.yml`](.travis.yml) to see what tests are being performed) [RFC 1459 compatible](http://tools.ietf.org/html/rfc1459.html) Should your module require an API key, please edit `config.example.json` and `docs/apikeys.md` accordingly.
+Your code is not longer than 119 characters (raised from the original 79 pep8 checks against) Travis compatible (see [`.travis.yml`](.travis.yml) to see what tests are being performed) [RFC 1459 compatible](http://tools.ietf.org/html/rfc1459.html) Should your module require an API key, please edit `config.example.json` and [the Wiki Page](https://github.com/Zarthus/Reconcile/wiki/API-Keys) accordingly (in alphabetical order).
 Should your module require a configuration block, don't forget to edit the [wiki](https://github.com/Zarthus/Reconcile/wiki/Configuring-Reconcile)

 ### Bugs / Suggestions